 - I was ready to take the exam for a Master Class 5 qualification (a basic commercial boat-driving license) in Australia;

-- my bank had been paying me interests for two years;
+- my bank had been paying me interest for two years;

 - my dad didn’t understand why I hadn’t just asked him to buy me a ticket home in the first place.